Find out more about Bob Atkinson

 Hand luggage tips

-When going away on a city break or a short trip, travelling with hand luggage will not only save you time, it can also save you pounds on checking in your luggage, making your break even better value for money.
+When going away on a city break or a short trip, travelling with hand luggage only will not only save you time, it can also save you pounds on checking in your luggage, making your break even better value for money.
 However, you have to be careful not to fall foul of hand luggage size and weight restrictions.
-Here are the benefits of employing the hand-baggage-only technique and our top tips for how to make your journey as easy as possible.
+Here are the benefits of employing the hand-baggage-only technique and our top tips on how to make your journey as easy as possible.

 What are the benefits of travelling light with hand baggage only?

 1. Quicker – no need to join a check-in or bag-drop queue on departure and no need to wait for bags at the luggage carousel on arrival.
 Plus you get to the taxi queue or car hire rental desks before the rest of the passengers you have travelled with.

 Be aware, though, that easyJet is reducing the size limit on hand luggage it will guarantee can travel in the cabin with you from July 2, 2013 to 50 x 40 x 20cm.
 This is due to limited overhead locker space on busier flights.
 Passengers will not be charged any extra for bringing hand luggage with the previous dimensions of 56 x 45 x 25cm, but it may be placed in the hold for the duration of the flight.

 2. Safer – you keep your bag with you at all times, therefore it cannot get sent to a destination different to the one you are flying to.
 It is not going to get damaged being loaded or unloaded and it is not available for someone unscrupulous to break into and steal your personal items.